HienTruong89/Machine_learning_anticipate_vector_borne_diseases/README.md

 Vector-borne diseases are illness transmitted to human by infected mosquitoes, ticks, and fleas.
 These diseases are highly concerned by public health due to their dynamic increases corresponding to climate change.
 The current project investigates the potential of different AI pinelines to anticipate vector borne diseases.
 Over the past decades, many studies have been conducted to predict the epidemic of these deseases, but mostly using collected time-series datapoints.
 In the current project, we focus on anticipating vector-borne deseases based on image-based time-series representation.
 The rapid development of AI generations on image recognition and detection could help to predict the outbreaks.

-# 2. Image-based time-series representation methodologies
+# 2. Image-based time-series representation
 Three different encoding methods, including the recurrent plot (PR), Gramian angular field (GAF), and Markov transition field (MTF), to generate time-series image-based representations from scalar time-series data were investigated.
 For n observations, the time series x(t) is written below.
                                                                    x(t) = { x1, x2, x3, ….,xn}